HerrNamenlos123/hal2cpp/Readme.md

 Similarly, if possible, try not to use exceptions.
 They are not supported by the C-based LinuxCNC backend and will cause undefined behavior.

+### Hal2Arduino

+A similar project called Hal2Arduino already exists, but it is no longer maintained, does not work out of the box, is non-realtime capable as it is written in Python, and sends data to an Arduino via USB Serial (which, again, is not realtime capable).

+Hal2cpp tries to fix all of this, while staying realtime capable, and also allowing you to write your Arduino interface yourself.
+It should not just be used for Arduinos, but for anything that needs cartesian motion control.

 # Usage

 Here are the steps to use Hal2cpp on a new computer: